Money market fund: Breaking the buck

-Money market funds seek a stable net asset value (NAV) per share (which is generally $1.00 in the United States); they aim to never lose money.
+Money market funds seek a stable net asset value (NAV) per share (which is generally $1.00 in the United States).
+They aim to never lose money.
 The $1.00 is maintained through the declaration of dividends to shareholders, typically daily, at an amount equal to the fund's net income.
 If a fund's NAV drops below $1.00, it is said that the fund "broke the buck".
 For SEC registered money funds, maintaining the $1.00 flat NAV is usually accomplished under a provision under Rule 2a-7 of the 40 Act that allows a fund to value its investments at amortized cost rather than market value, provided that certain conditions are maintained.
 One such condition involves a side-test calculation of the NAV that uses the market value of the fund's investments.
 The fund's published, amortized value may not exceed this market value by more than 1/2 cent per share, a comparison that is generally made weekly.
 If the variance does exceed $0.005 per share, the fund could be considered to have broken the buck, and regulators may force it into liquidation.

 Buck breaking has rarely happened.
-Up to the 2008 financial crisis, only three money funds had broken the buck in the 37-year history of money funds.
+Before the 2008 financial crisis, only three money funds had broken the buck in the 37-year history of money funds.

-It is important to note that, while money market funds are typically managed in a fairly safe manner, there would have been many more failures over this period if the companies offering the money market funds had not stepped in when necessary to support their fund (by way of infusing capital to reimburse security losses) and avoid having the funds break the buck.
+While money market funds are typically managed in a fairly safe manner, there would have been many more failures over this period if the companies offering the money market funds had not stepped in when necessary to support their fund (by way of infusing capital to reimburse security losses) and avoid having the funds break the buck.
 This was done because the expected cost to the business from allowing the fund value to drop—in lost customers and reputation—was greater than the amount needed to bail it out.